amethyst/amethyst/book/src/intro.md

 # Amethyst

 > Note: This project is a *work in progress* and is very incomplete.
-Pardon our
+Pardon the
 > dust!

 Howdy!
 This book will teach you everything you need to know about building video